rajarshidattapy/anymind/README.md

-# Ethmemo: Ethereum-Powered AI Memory
+# Anymind: Ethereum-Powered AI Memory

-EthMemo turns AI conversations into reusable intelligence coordinated on Ethereum.
+Anymind turns AI conversations into reusable intelligence coordinated on Ethereum.
-Instead of fine-tuning models or rebuilding prompts, EthMemo captures long-term agent memory and exposes it as permissioned, composable intelligence.
+Instead of fine-tuning models or rebuilding prompts, Anymind captures long-term agent memory and exposes it as permissioned, composable intelligence.

 ## What it does
 - Wraps any stateless LLM with persistent memory